On this page;

 All manufacturers and importers (notifiers) of vaping, herbal smoking and smokeless tobacco products (notifiable products) must notify the Vaping Regulatory Authority about the products they intend to sell in New Zealand.
 They’re also responsible for renewing any notifications once they expire after 12 months.

-All products that you wish to notify about must comply with the relevant product safety requirements and standards.
-Each manufacturer or importer of a product must complete their own notification for that product, even if other businesses notify about that product or products.
+All products that you wish to notify about must comply with the relevant product safety requirements and standards under the regulations.
+Each manufacturer or importer of a product must complete their own notification for that product, even if other businesses also notify that product.

 It is the responsibility of manufacturers and importers to complete a new notification, and cancel any existing notification, for a product if it undergoes a significant change after it has been notified to the Authority.

-Once you have access to HARP you need to log in and provide details of the products you intend to sell in New Zealand.
+- Once you have access to HARP you need to log in and provide details of the products you intend to sell in New Zealand by completing a VRA Application, Product Notification.
 The information you will be required to provide in your notification depends on which of the following product types it is: